- River Rally

 3. be submitted via our online form,

-Q: Johnny submits a workshop proposal and River Network selects him to be a presenter.
-Johnny then invites Suzi, Jane, Joey and Luke to present with him.
+Question: Johnny submits a workshop proposal and River Network notified him that his submission has been accepted for the Rally program.
+Johnny's workshop proposal includes Suzi, Jane, Joey and Luke as co-presenters.
 What is the total amount awarded to all the presenters for this one workshop?

 You must complete one form for each workshop being proposed.
-To preview the submission questions, please Click Here.
+To submit your proposal, please click here.

 Rooms for all presentations equipped with an LCD projector, screen, flip-chart and pens.
 We do not provide laptops and presenters are asked to bring their own.
 If using a Mac, please be sure to bring the necessary cables.